ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 1. Concurrent security.
 The issuance protocol MUST be safe to run concurrently with arbitrarily many Clients.

-Each Issuance protocol MUST come with a detailed analysis of the privacy impacts of the protocol, why these impacts are justified, and guidelines on how to deploy the protocol to minimize any privacy impacts.
+Each Issuance protocol MUST include a detailed analysis of the privacy impacts of the protocol, why these impacts are justified, and guidelines on how to deploy the protocol to minimize any privacy impacts.

 Clients obtain the Issuer public key directly from the Origin using the process described in {{HTTP-Authentication}}.
-Clients MAY apply some form of key consistency check to determine if this public key is consistency and correct for the specified Issuer.
+Clients MAY apply some form of key consistency check to determine if this public key is consistent and correct for the specified Issuer.
 See {{?CONSISTENCY=I-D.wood-key-consistency}} for example mechanisms.
-Depending on the deployment, the Attester may be able to assist the Client in applying these consistency checks across clients.
+Depending on the deployment, the Attester might assist the Client in applying these consistency checks across clients.

-Depending on the use case, issuance may require some form of Client anonymization service similar to an IP-hiding proxy so that Issuers cannot learn information about Clients.
-This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, e.g., through the use of an IP-hiding proxy service like Tor.
+Depending on the use case, issuance may require some form of Client anonymization service, similar to an IP-hiding proxy, so that Issuers cannot learn information about Clients.
+This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor.
 In general, Clients SHOULD minimize or remove identifying information where possible when invoking the issuance protocol.